Fmsticks2/OPTRIXTRADES/UserFlow.md

 2. **Registration**
    - User provides necessary information (handled by welcomeController.js)
    - System creates a new user record in the database
-   - User is assigned a "Basic" subscription tier by default
+   - User is assigned a "Free" subscription tier by default

 ## Verification Process (Current Implementation)

 1. **Initiating Verification**
    - User selects "Verify Account" option from account menu or verification prompt
-   - Bot explains verification requirements (deposit screenshot showing at least $100 for Premium or $1,000 for VIP)
+   - Bot explains verification requirements (deposit screenshot showing at least $20 for Basic, $100 for Premium, or $500 for VIP)
    - User is guided to the verification process (handled by verificationController.js)

 2. **Submission Process**